-It’s also served with either strawberry or chocolate syrup dip, so you can slather your fried chicken ice cream in delicious sauce.
+Served with either strawberry or chocolate syrup dip, you can slather your fried chicken ice cream in delicious sauce.

-Personally, we’ve had the chicken drumstick ice cream and have to say it is pretty yummy, though slightly pricey at RM12 for a single piece.
+I’ve actually had the chicken drumstick ice cream for myself.
+It is pretty yummy, though slightly pricey at RM12 for a single piece.